Winter 2019/Spring 2020

-This course is for graduate students interested in exploring the unique challenges of international reporting, with a focus on critical analysis of current norms, and experimentation with innovating the practice of global reporting.
+This course is for graduate students interested in exploring the unique challenges of reporting on global issues, with a focus on critical analysis of current norms, and experimentation with innovating the practice of global reporting.
 The course will examine the nature of international news, including a review of the issues and ethics of the genre across mediums.
+It brings graduate students around the world together to collaborate on a long-term research project, with participants draws from journalism and applied academic relevant fields.
 The course places particular emphasis on global reporting techniques through problem-based learning, with a student-led project on an under-reported issue.

 This course incorporates the best practice methods of research, reporting, news writing and storytelling.
-It is an opportunity for students to practice high-level journalistic work under the direction of a team of professional practitioners.
+It is an opportunity for students to practice high-level journalism and knowledge mobilization, under the direction of a team of professional practitioners and scholars.

 In this course, you will experience the unique challenges of reporting on the world.
 The course takes a critical approach to “foreign parachute reporting” techniques, and offers students opportunities to experiment with new forms of global journalism.
-Students will examine real world examples of ethical issues in international reporting.
-Whenever possible, we will use case studies to examine the rich philosophical and economic elements of this unique field of reporting.
+Students will examine real-world examples of ethical issues in international reporting.

 The class will be structured around a two-term project, using information and material gathered during an international field trip.
 We will produce major works of journalism, with the goal of having it published and/or broadcast by media outlets.

-- To identify global stories; research and report on international news; familiarize oneself with the basic skill set needed for mediums
+- To identify global stories; research and report on an under-covered global issue; familiarize oneself with the basic skill set needed for mediums

-- To inform students about the practices and behavior of global journalists in the reporting of international affairs
+- To inform students about the practices and behavior of global journalists in the reporting of global affairs

-- To inform students about how to report international stories and to allow them the opportunity to practice
+- To inform students about how to report global stories and to allow them the opportunity to practice global reporting

 - To help students grasp the demands and constraints facing journalists around the world, which can influence the flow of information